-- (a) Unless Law 12.2.2(b) applies, the field Umpire shall commence play in each quarter by holding the football above their head, blowing a whistle and throwing up the football in the Centre Circle. - (b) Where the field Umpire awards a Free Kick to a Player before throwing up the football, the field Umpire shall signal time on, blow their whistle and give the football to the Player.
+- (a) Unless Law 12.2.2(b) applies, the field Umpire shall commence play in each quarter by holding the football above their head, blowing a whistle, and throwing up the football in the Centre Circle. - (b) Where the field Umpire awards a Free Kick to a Player before throwing up the football, the field Umpire shall signal time on, blow their whistle, and give the football to the Player.

-12.2.3 Report to Controlling Body
+12.2.3 REPORT TO CONTROLLING BODY

-The field Umpire shall advise the Controlling Body of any occasion when a Team is not ready to commence play at the scheduled starting time.
-The Controlling Body may impose a sanction determined in its absolute discretion.
+The field Umpire shall advise the Controlling Body (here: AFLG) of any occasion when a Team is not ready to commence play at the scheduled starting time.
+The Controlling Body (here: AFLG, AFLG Affiliates) may impose a sanction determined in its absolute discretion.